Yang233666/KGE-Calibrator/README.md

 ## Our Solution: KGE Calibrator (KGEC)

 **KGEC** is a post-processing method designed specifically to solve this.
-It's both **effective** and **highly efficient**.
+It's both **effective and highly efficient**.

-**Key Features**
+### Key Features

-- ⚡️ **Efficient Training**: A **jump selection strategy** smartly focuses on the most informative training samples, making KGEC scalable to massive knowledge graphs where other methods fail.
+  - **⚡️ Efficient Training:** A **jump selection strategy** smartly focuses on the most informative training samples, making KGEC scalable to massive knowledge graphs where other methods fail.

-- ✨ **Expressive Modeling**: A **multi-binning scaling** mechanism learns different "temperature" values for different confidence levels, accurately correcting both high and low model confidence scores.
+  - **✨ Expressive Modeling:** A **multi-binning scaling** mechanism learns different "temperature" values for different confidence levels, accurately correcting both high and low model scores.

-- 💧 **Robust Optimization**: A **Wasserstein distance-based loss** function enables smooth, distribution-aware optimization, achieving superior calibration.
+  - **💧 Robust Optimization:** A **Wasserstein distance-based loss** function enables smooth, distribution-aware optimization, achieving superior calibration.
 This is the first time this loss has been used for probability calibration.

 ---